hashicorp/serf/website/source/docs/commands/query.html.markdown

   will acknowledge receipt of a query and potentially respond if they have a configured event handler.

+* `-relay-factor` - If provided, nodes responding to the query will relay their response through the specified number of other nodes for redundancy.
+Must be between 0 and 255.

 * `-node node` - If provided, output is filtered to only nodes with the given node name. `-node` can be specified multiple times to allow multiple nodes.